惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 A study conducted by the Jed Foundation found that up to one-third of Gen Z teens prefer discussing serious emotional issues with AI over human therapists, often due to challenges with access to care and also a fear of burdening others when asking for help.

 Human therapy roles are not the only roles that some are replacing with AI.
 Reports of youth and adults using AI as a romantic companion are steadily increasing.
 Some reports indicate that between 16-20% of adults have used AI for companionship or to simulate a romantic relationship.
-According to Common Sense Media nearly 3 in 4 U.S. teens age 13-17 have used AI companions at least once and over half have used them regularly.
-Common Sense Media also reported that about 1 in 3 teens actively use AI for emotional support, friendship and romantic interactions.
+According to Common Sense Media nearly three in four U.S. teens age 13-17 have used AI companions at least once and over half have used them regularly.
+Common Sense Media also reported that about one in three teens actively use AI for emotional support, friendship and romantic interactions.

 The ethical implications have been raised by groups such as UK based Internet Matters, whose members point out that vulnerable children who are emotionally in a relationship with an AI chatbot are more likely to become financially exploited and to continue paying these AI companies so that their relationship is sustainable.
 These ethical concerns are also raised in adults who may be more vulnerable such as adults with severe mental illness who are generally isolated and use these AI chatbots for companionship or romantic relationships.